 While prevention and early intervention approaches have demonstrable return on investment, current funding arrangements are not appropriately targeted at evidence-based models of support.
-A significant proportion of NSW services delivered to new parents and babies rely on philanthropy and the generosity of high net worth individuals.

-Affiliated Health Organisations such as Karitane do not receive budget for capital works/improvements through NSW Health in the way that other health services do.
+Affiliated Health Organisations such as Karitane do not receive budget for significant capital works/improvements through NSW Health in the way that other health services do.
 Funding for capital works must be sought elsewhere, however this is often excluded from funding options such as grants.
 As a result, many Affiliated Health Organisations in the Child and Family Health sector are burdened with ageing infrastructure that creates an unwelcoming atmosphere and inefficient service delivery.